Grants, Cash Donations and Fundraising

 - 2012: Apply to Astronomy Magazine and the Astronomy Foundation Discover the Universe Outreach Program.
 We don't win but are send free materials and are required to do an astronomy sidewalk event which we do on June 5th.

-- 1993: Volunteers applied for (but did not get) a grant for multimedia recordings from the National Academy of Sciences.
+- 1993: Grant for multimedia recordings from the National Academy of Sciences.